meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 You can either use SSH keys or a password to log in to your droplet.
 We recommend using SSH keys as they are more secure.

+![Selecting SSH keys for authentication](/digitalocean/add-ssh-key.png)

-Check the boxes for the existing keys you want to add to your droplet.
+Select the existing keys you want to add to your droplet.
 If you don't have any existing keys, you can [create a new one](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-account/).

-![Selecting SSH keys for authentication](/digitalocean/add-ssh-key.png)

 ### 6. Choose your droplet name and tags